Kentucky IOLTA Fund

 Kentucky IOLTA Fund Staff

-IOLTA Nationally.
-There are IOLTA programs in all fifty U.S. states, the District of Columbia, and the U.S. Virgin Islands.
-Below is a short video about the history of IOLTA in North America, presented by the ABA Commission on IOLTA and The National Association of IOLTA Programs, with generous support from The Florida Bar Foundation, The Law Foundation of British Columbia, and The Alberta Law Foundation:
+For more information, watch this short video about the history of IOLTA in North America, presented by the ABA Commission on IOLTA and The National Association of IOLTA Programs, with generous support from The Florida Bar Foundation, The Law Foundation of British Columbia, and The Alberta Law Foundation.

-Additional Resources.
-For more information about the impact of IOLTA programs in Kentucky and across North America, visit:
+Explore these resources for more information about the impact of IOLTA programs in Kentucky and across North America.

-• IOLTA.org.
-This website is a joint project of the National Association of IOLTA Programs and the ABA Commission on IOLTA, and it offers the public information about IOLTA and IOLTA programs.
+• The IOLTA.org website is a joint project of the National Association of IOLTA Programs and the ABA Commission on IOLTA, and it offers the public information about IOLTA and IOLTA programs.

-• American Bar Association Commission on IOLTA.
-The American Bar Association has supported IOLTA since its inception.
-To support the initiation and operation of IOLTA programs around the country, the ABA created the ABA Commission on IOLTA in 1986.
+• The American Bar Association has supported IOLTA since its inception.
+To support the initiation and operation of IOLTA programs around the country, the ABA created the American Bar Association Commission on IOLTA in 1986.

-• Client Trust Account Handbook (3rd ed.).
-This book was continues the joint effort of the Kentucky IOLTA Fund and Lawyers Mutual Insurance Company of Kentucky to provide Kentucky lawyers with information on their fiduciary obligations when they are entrusted with property of clients, prospective clients, and third parties.
+• The Client Trust Account Handbook (3rd ed.) continues the joint effort of the Kentucky IOLTA Fund and Lawyers Mutual Insurance Company of Kentucky to provide Kentucky lawyers with information on their fiduciary obligations when they are entrusted with property of clients, prospective clients, and third parties.